Installation views from ‘Embassy’ solo exhibition - OFFSITE Gallery, Fitzroy, Melbourne, 2018.

 Upon meeting the general, the operative asked cordially “Is this the first time you’ve been here?” referring to the picturesque harbour of the major city they’d met in, to which the Russian general replied with a quiet smirk “No - just the first time we’ve been ashore”.

-An exploration of the absurdity of the borders that nation-states create, enforce and fervently protect; Embassy sought to question the ongoing legitimacy of modern diplomatic institutions in restricting the movement of individuals in a world of rapidly changing needs.
+An exploration of the absurdity of the borders that nation-states create, enforce and fervently protect; Embassy sought to question the ongoing legitimacy of sovereign power in restricting the movement of displaced individuals and detaining those seeking asylum in a destablised world.

-Through the re-creation of an archetypal consular space, Embassy charts a course from the Petrov Affair to modern whistleblowers removed from the Ecuadorian Embassy, to examine the amusing, sinister and codified rituals of diplomacy.
+Through the re-creation of an archetypal consular space, Embassy charted a course from the Petrov Affair to modern whistleblowers removed from the Ecuadorian Embassy, to examine the sinister and codified rituals of diplomacy.